Cochlear Implants For Children Atlanta

 Adults and children who learned to talk before they became deaf and/or used to have normal hearing or partial hearing often benefit from a cochlear implant.

-If your child was born deaf or became deaf before she learned to talk, cochlear implants can provide access to spoken language, maximizing your child’s language potential.
+If your child was born deaf or became deaf before she learned to talk, cochlear implants for children in Atlanta can provide access to spoken language, maximizing your child’s language potential.
 In either case, the shorter the duration of deafness, the greater the potential benefit.

 Is my child a candidate for cochlear implants?